pramodh941/AMD/README.md

 # AMD

+#This project is done for the course Algorithms for Massive Datasets taught by Prof. Dario Malchiodi at University of Milan

 #Code executed in Google Colab
 #Need to upload your Kaggle json file hence to pull the dataset from Kaggle